syncfusion-content/blazor-docs/blazor/range-slider/how-to/slider-inside-dialog.md

 documentation: ug
 ---

-# Range Slider Inside Dialog Popup in Blazor Range Slider Component
+# Render Blazor Range Slider Inside Dialog Popup

 The Blazor Slider component will be created before the Dialog popup is opened, and the Slider component will not be adapted to the parent element during dynamic rendering.
 As a result, the Slider does not render with the accurate initial value.
 To address this case, you must invoke the Slider's [RepositionAsync](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfSlider-1.html#Syncfusion_Blazor_Inputs_SfSlider_1_RepositionAsync) method when the Dialog component is opened, utilizing the [Opened](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogEvents.html#Syncfusion_Blazor_Popups_DialogEvents_Opened) event.